 The emergence and development of the major forms of the novel as seen in the works of Cervantes, Mme. de Lafayette, Diderot, Laclos, Goethe, Balzac, Stendhal, Gogol, Turgenev, Flaubert, and Tolstoy.
 Emphasis is placed on the novel as the expression of human relationships with individuals and with society.
 Two lectures, one preceptorial.
 M. Wood

-COM 306 The Modern European Novel: Joyce, Mann, and Proust (also ENG 317) Fall LA
+COM 306 The Modern European Novel: Joyce, Mann, and Proust (also ENG 317) Not offered this year LA